tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 ```

 - polling for changes
-  - A sample-based assertion repeatedly samples some visible effect of the system through a "probe", waiting for the probe to detect that the system has entered an expected state.
+  - A sample-based assertion repeatedly samples some visible effect of the system through a "probe," waiting for the probe to detect that the system has entered an expected state.
-  - there are 2 aspects to process of sampling: polling the system and failure reporting, and probing the system for a given state.
+  - there are two aspects to the process of sampling: polling the system and failure reporting and probing the system for a given state.
     - [FileLengthProbe](https://raw.githubusercontent.com/npryce/goos-code-examples/master/testing-asynchronous-systems/src/book/example/async/polling/FileLengthProbe.java)
     - [Poller](https://raw.githubusercontent.com/npryce/goos-code-examples/master/testing-asynchronous-systems/src/book/example/async/polling/Poller.java)
     - [Probe](https://raw.githubusercontent.com/npryce/goos-code-examples/master/testing-asynchronous-systems/src/book/example/async/polling/Probe.java)